BLUE MOUNTAINS UPLAND SWAMPS

 Evidence from our Managing for Ecosystem Change in the GBMWHA research project, funded by an Australian Research Council (ARC) Linkage grant, documents how these swamps could be severely impacted by climate change, urban development and mining.

-A new project in 2020, funded by the Australian Heritage Grants program and the Peter und Luise Hager Foundation, is being developed in conjunction with partner agencies the Blue Mountains City Council, NSW National Parks and Wildlife Service, the NSW Department of Environment, and Local Land Services as well as research specialists from the Universities of Western Sydney, University of Technology Sydney, Macquarie University and UNSW Sydney.
+In 2020, a project funded by the Australian Heritage Grants program and the Peter und Luise Hager Foundation, was developed in conjunction with partner agencies the Blue Mountains City Council, NSW National Parks and Wildlife Service, the NSW Department of Environment, and Local Land Services as well as research specialists from the Universities of Western Sydney, University of Technology Sydney, Macquarie University and UNSW Sydney.

-This project will focus on the development of a monitoring and adaptive management program and a decision support tool for assessing climate change impacts and informing restoration efforts.
+This project focused on the development of a monitoring and adaptive management program and a decision support tool for assessing climate change impacts and informing restoration efforts.

-The project will also aim to provide intervention and restoration options in relation to known and emerging threats such as channelisation, siltation, declining water volume and quality, and the loss of critical plants and animal species.
+The project provides intervention and restoration options in relation to known and emerging threats such as channelisation, siltation, declining water volume and quality, and the loss of critical plants and animal species.

-The new project officially commenced in August 2020 with our university research teams in place, and in-kind support provided by the Science Division of DPIE, NPWS, BMCC & Local Land Services..
+The project officially commenced in August 2020 with university research teams, and in-kind support provided by the Science Division of DPIE, NPWS, BMCC & Local Land Services.

 The team at Macquarie is led by Dr Kirsten Cowley who is developing the monitoring framework.
-Four trial swamps are been assessed and monitoring is planned to begin early in the new year.
+Four trial swamps will be assessed and monitoring is planned to begin early in the new year.

 The team at UTS, led by Peter Dupen, are developing a decision support tool to manage the monitoring data to provide information to land managers on changes in swamp function, which in turn will help inform remediation and restoration activities.